antz22/ConnectAnon/README.md

 ### Priority
 - unsplash API production - how to download stuff?
-- notify when history reset
-- create an admin account? see (users?), ban? users, see and accept or reject chat room requests, see and review reports, add chat buddies, etc
 - display name ? keeping anonymity? any contracts or agreements to make?
 - figure out sign in through google or through email landing page...